2 Fatally Shot In Back Of The Yards Neighborhood

 The incident happened in the 5200 block of South May Street in the Back of the Yards neighborhood around 5:30 p.m.
 Friday.

-Police say a 48-year-old female and 51-year-old man sustained gunshot wounds to the body and were transported by ambulance to the University of Chicago hospital in critical condition where they were both pronounced dead.
+Police say a 48-year-old female and 51-year-old male sustained gunshot wounds to the body and were transported by ambulance to the University of Chicago hospital in critical condition where they were both pronounced dead.

+Officers say the victims were standing at a location when a 16-19 year old man approached them and fired shots.

 Police say this is a homicide investigation.